 Understanding Probiotics

-Before we dive into the best time, let's start by understanding what probiotics are and how they work.
+Before we dive into the best time, let's start by understanding probiotics and how they work.
 Probiotics are live microorganisms that can provide various health benefits.
 They are most commonly known for their positive effects on gut health by helping maintain a balanced microbial environment in the gut, which is crucial for digestion, immune function, and overall health.

 Factors Influencing Probiotic Effectiveness